jarischaefer/hal-api/README.md

 #### Transformer

 Transformers provide an additional layer between your models and the controller.
-They help you create a Hal response for either a single item or a collection of items.
+They help you create a HAL response for either a single item or a collection of items.

 ```php
 class UserTransformer extends HalApiTransformer